lewhunt/react-tv-player/README.md

 </p>

 <p align='center'>
 A React player component designed for TV devices.
-With a customizable UI and arrow-key navigation, it can play a variety of urls like mp4, Dash/HLS streams and even YouTube - saving the cost and hassle of additional media encodings.</p>
+With a customizable UI and arrow-key navigation, it can play a variety of urls like mp4, Dash/HLS streams and even YouTube - saving the pains of additional media encodings.</p>

 [![https://lewhunt.github.io/react-tv-player/](https://repository-images.githubusercontent.com/688997852/cc39ebd0-f663-4715-b502-eccb06cc4e57)](https://lewhunt.github.io/react-tv-player/)